javmart/zero-to-qed/docs/src/19_artificial_intelligence.md

 **Interactive Proving with MCP**

-The [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) standardizes how AI assistants interact with external tools.
+The [Model Context Protocol](https://modelcontextprotocol.io/) standardizes how AI assistants interact with external tools.
 For theorem proving, this means LLMs can read goal states, query for relevant lemmas, and build proofs interactively rather than generating them blind.
 The [lean-lsp-mcp](https://github.com/oOo0oOo/lean-lsp-mcp) server exposes Lean's language server to AI agents, enabling access to diagnostics, goal states, hover documentation, and search tools like Loogle and LeanSearch.

 > [!TIP]
 > **Setup for Claude Code** (run in your Lean project root):